 Use appropriate fonts

-Use a professional/formal font such as Times New Roman and avoid stylized fonts.
+Use a professional/formal font, such as Times New Roman and avoid stylized fonts.
 Other decorative fonts make the letter seem unprofessional.
 Instead, use a consistent font throughout the letter.

 Use the correct margins and spacing

 Always start your letter with a header at the top left-hand corner.
 Also, use a margin space of 1 inch on all sides and a line spacing of 1.15.
 You will have space to write your name, title, contact information, a formal salutation, and a professional signature and name at the bottom.
-This margin and spacing guidelines will also ensure the letter’s content will be displayed clearly without the recipient having to strain themselves.
+These margin and spacing guidelines will also ensure the letter’s content will be displayed clearly without the recipient having to strain themselves.

 Be respectful